raginwombat/UdacityFSND-tournament/Readme.txt

 Requirements
 ------------------
 This library requires that PostGresSQL >= 9.3.7 be installed as well as Python >=2.7.1.
-An SQL Script has been included to setup the datbase enviromentent for the library to work.
+A SQL Script has been included to setup the datbase enviromentent for the library to work.
+If more instruction is needed on installing or setting up PostGreSQL or Python please refer to their documentation at their websites postgresql.com/docs and python.com/docs.

 Instructions
 ------------------